 You may wish to include details for your funeral, make provision for your pets or gift a specific item that you cherish to a loved one.

-To protect vulnerable or disabled people with a Trust or ensure your children don't disinherit your estate when you die may be important to you.
+Do you need to protect vulnerable or disabled people with a Trust or ensure your children don't disinherit your estate when you die?

 Types of Wills